wp-plugins/restaurant-menu-ordering/readme.txt

 ### Technical details:

-1. Sets the 'restaurant' custom content type to be hierarchical
+1. Sets the 'restaurant_menu' custom content type to be hierarchical
-2. Sets archive pages for the 'restaurant' to sort by menu_order
+2. Sets archive pages for the 'restaurant_menu' type and 'restaurant_tag' to sort by menu_order

 == Screenshots ==